A Simple and Fast Algorithm for L1-norm Kernel PCA: Experimental Results

-Figure \ref{fig:toy_PCA} shows the PCA results using both \textit{L\textsubscript{1}}-norm PCA and \textit{L\textsubscript{2}}-norm PCA on the toy example.
-In the figure, the x-axis (y-axis) represents the first (second) principal components divided by its sample standard deviation.
-As shown in the figure, the two outliers having large scales are easily separated in both cases.
-However, while the six outliers can be clearly discriminated by the second principal components obtained by \textit{L\textsubscript{1}}-norm PCA, there exists some overlaps between normal samples and outliers in the ranges of second principal components obtained by \textit{L\textsubscript{2}}-norm PCA.
-As a result, some outliers appear closer to the origin than the farthest normal samples making it hard to construct the normal boundary.
-On the other hand, all normal samples are clearly separated from the outliers in the \textit{L\textsubscript{1}}-norm PCA result as shown in the left plot of Figure \ref{fig:toy_PCA}, demonstrating an advantage of using the \textit{L\textsubscript{1}}-norm PCA based model in outlier detection.
+Figure \ref{fig:toy_PCA} displays the PCA results of the five kernel PCA algorithms.
+In the figure, the x-axis and the y-axis represents the first and the second principal component, respectively.
+As shown in the figure, the triangle outliers can be easily separated by the first principal component for any kernel PCA algorithm.
+However, while the square outliers can be discriminated by the second principal component of the $L_1$-norm based kernel PCA algorithms and R1-KPCA, there exists some overlap between the normal samples and the square outliers in the range of the second principal component of L2-KPCA.
+As seen in the figure, two outliers appear closer to the origin than some normal samples making the circular boundary of the normal samples include them.
+On the other hand, all the normal samples are clearly separated from the outliers in the principal space of the $L_1$-norm based kernel PCA algorithms and R1-KPCA, demonstrating the advantage of using robust kernel PCA in outlier detection.
+This result is consistent with the findings in Figure \ref{fig:robustness_linear}.

+In order to see if the same result holds for the Gaussian kernel, we consider another example.
+As shown in Figure \ref{fig:toy_gaussian}, the second example has a spiral pattern consisting of normal samples as well as two types of outliers.
+As in the previous example, it has both trivial outliers (the triangle points) and more challenging outliers (the square points).
+In order to obtain nonlinear principal components, we run the five kernel PCA algorithms with the Gaussian kernel.
+As Figure \ref{fig:toy_gaussian_PCA} displays, only Algorithm \ref{alg:L1KernelPCA} succeeds to exclude the square outliers from the boundary while the other kernel PCA algorithms include them within the boundary.
+This superior performance of Algorithm \ref{alg:L1KernelPCA} with the Gaussian kernel is consistent with the results in Section \ref{subsec:robust_extraction} and attests the effectiveness of using it for outlier detection, especially with the Gaussian kernel.